 4. Going Candid

 Thomas Leuthard is a street photographer who is known for his adept storytelling through his street images.
 In this eBook, he writes about his approach to street photography full with inputs based on his experiences all through these years.
 He has written two more eBooks on street photography: Collecting Souls and Street Faces.
+All these books are available to read online.

 This eBook is written by Danish street photographer Daniel Hoffman.
 The first section of the eBook presents a critique of some of his notable photographs.
 In the second section, Daniel shares ten tips to capture better street photos that discuss a wide variety of essential topics concerning street photography.